Last Updated January 27, 2026

 What is the small business success rate?

-Angela is the Director of Online Marketing at altLINE where she manages content production, marketing and sales operations, and digital PR.
+Angela is the VP of Marketing at altLINE where she manages content production, marketing and sales operations, and digital PR.
 Angela joined altLINE in 2022 after several years of working in digital marketing across various industries including financial services and B2B.
 Angela loves creating content that helps readers better understand their financing options and helps them make informed decisions about factoring.
 Her work has been featured in publications like Search Engine Journal and Moz.